 Driving Directions and Parking

 Be prepared to walk a distance from your parking spot as there is limited parking immediately adjacent to the venues.
-It may take up to 10 minutes to walk from some parking locations.
-Shuttle service will not be provided.
-Guests with mobility issues may want to consider not attending in person and watching the livestream of the ceremony instead.
+It may take up to 10 minutes to walk from some parking locations and shuttle service is not provided.

-Doors to the Coliseum will open one hour before the ceremony start time.
-Only Gates A, B, D & G will be available for entrance.
+Doors to the Coliseum will open one hour prior to the ceremony start time.
+Gates A, B, D & G will be available for entrance.

 Doors to the Margot and Bill Winspear Performance Hall inside the Murchison Performing Arts Center open one hour prior to the ceremony start time.